open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 `diy_fread()` already defines a minimalistic implementation of `fread()`.
 Use it as a starting point to implement `diy_write()` as an implementation of `fwrite()`.

-1. Run `benchmark_buffering.sh` to comapre the performance of your implementation with that of libc.
+1. Run `benchmark_buffering.sh` to compare the performance of your implementation with that of libc.
 Did you beat it?

 ## Conclusion